 There’s no doubt matcha looks pretty and tastes wonderful, but if you’re still confused about what’s in the powder, we’re here to explain.

 Matcha is made from tea leaves which are stone-ground until they turn into a green powder.
-This powder is sifted and whisked into hot water, creating a drink full of flavour.
+This powder is sifted and whisked into hot water, creating a drink full of flavor.

 Normally the matcha in these ceremonies is poured into beautiful bowls decorated by local artisans and the process is one of cultural significance for the country.